 The second term in \Cref{eq:GC_kernel} is the RSD contribution \citep{Tanidis:2019teo},

 with

 In \Cref{eq:rsd}, $f\coloneqq-(1+z)\,\de\ln D/\de z$ is the growth rate, with $D$ being the linear growth factor.
 In the top panel of \Cref{fig:RSD_bins}, we quantify the signal loss when the linear RSD are not included in the photometric GC harmonic-space power spectrum.
-In particular, we see that RSD are important at large scales, approximately for $\ell\lesssim100$.
+In particular, RSD are important at large scales, {for approximately} $\ell\lesssim100$.
 Additionally, the contribution to the total signal increases with redshift for a given redshift bin width.
-For example, RSD contribute to the total signal from 2--3\% at low redshift (purple, solid curve, bin pair 1--1) and gradually increase with increasing redshift (yellow, dash-dotted curve, bin pair 6--6) up to $\sim40\%$ at the lowest available multipoles.
-However, we should note that this is not true for the highest redshift bin (blue, dotted curve, bin pair 13--13).
-Indeed, this bin contributes less to the full signal than , e.g., the bin pairs 10--10 and 6--6 do.
-It has been shown in \citet{Tanidis_mag} that the linear RSD effect is gradually diluted when the width of the redshift bin increases.
-This is particularly the case for the highest redshift bins due to the large photometric uncertainties at high redshifts.
+For example, RSD contribute to the total signal from 2--3\% at low redshift ({solid purple} curve, bin pair 1--1) and gradually increase with increasing redshift (dash-dotted {yellow} curve, bin pair 6--6) up to $\sim40\%$ at the lowest available multipoles.
+However, we should note that this is not true for the highest redshift bin ({dotted blue} curve, bin pair 13--13). {This} bin contributes less to the full signal than the bin pairs 10--10 and 6--6{, for example, \citet{Tanidis_mag} showed} that the linear RSD effect is gradually diluted when the width of the redshift bin increases.
+This is particularly the case for the {highest-redshift} bins due to the large photometric uncertainties at high redshifts.

-Another important correction to the galaxy density field is the magnification bias.
-As in this work we want to quantify the impact of linear RSD alone on \Euclid photometric observables, we neglect the magnification effect in our analysis.
-However, the impact of this effect has been thoroughly studied in \citet{Lepori2021} (in that study the linear RSD were neglected), and its inclusion is found to be crucial to avoid biases on the cosmological parameter estimation for \textit{Euclid}.
-Similar studies on this effect have also been conducted for other future experiments \citep{Tanidis_mag}.
+Another important correction to the galaxy density field is the magnification bias. {We wish} to quantify the impact of linear RSD alone on \Euclid photometric observables {here and therefore neglected} the magnification effect in our analysis.
+However, this effect has been thoroughly studied in \citet{Lepori2021} (in that study the linear RSD were neglected), and its inclusion {was} found to be crucial to avoid biases on the cosmological parameter estimation for \textit{Euclid}.
+Similar studies {of} this effect have also been conducted for other future experiments \citep{Tanidis_mag}.

-Apart from these, there are also local and integrated and contributions to the signal that are measurable at ultra-large scales, such as the Doppler terms, the Sachs-Wolfe and the integrated Sachs-Wolfe effects, and the time delay.
-We neglect these contributions in our analysis, since for $\ell\gg1$, where the Limber approximation holds, their effect is negligible \citep{Yoo2010,ChallinorandLewis2011,BonvinDurrer2011,Martinelli:2021ahc}.
+{In addition,} there are also local and integrated contributions to the signal that are measurable at ultra-large scales, such as the Doppler terms, the Sachs-Wolfe and the integrated Sachs-Wolfe effects, and the time delay.
+We {neglected} these contributions in our analysis {because} for $\ell\gg1$, where the Limber approximation holds, their effect is negligible \citep{Yoo2010,ChallinorandLewis2011,BonvinDurrer2011,Martinelli:2021ahc}.